 Your lender will provide you with an estimate of your closing costs at the beginning of your application process.
 This will allow you the chance to shop around to find the best lender and deal for you.

-After finding a lender and going through the loan process, you will receive a closing disclosure (which is the final closing cost total) at least three business days prior to closing.
+After finding a broker and going through the loan process, you will receive a closing disclosure (which is the final closing cost total) at least three business days prior to closing.
 This is your chance to make sure that everything looks right.
-If you have any questions or find a mistake, you’ll still have time to contact your lender.
+If you have any questions or find a mistake, you’ll still have time to contact your broker.